carbon-language/carbon-lang/llvm/docs/LangRef.rst

 overlap.

-Note that, unlike the standard libc function, the ``llvm.memmove.*`` intrinsics do not return a value, takes extra alignment/isvolatile arguments and the pointers can be in specified address spaces.
+Note that, unlike the standard libc function, the ``llvm.memmove.*`` intrinsics do not return a value, takes an extra isvolatile argument and the pointers can be in specified address spaces.

 Arguments:
 """"""""""

 The first argument is a pointer to the destination, the second is a pointer to the source.
-The third argument is an integer argument specifying the number of bytes to copy, the fourth argument is the alignment of the source and destination locations, and the fifth is a boolean indicating a volatile access.
+The third argument is an integer argument specifying the number of bytes to copy, and the fourth is a boolean indicating a volatile access.

-If the call to this intrinsic has an alignment value that is not 0 or 1, then the caller guarantees that the source and destination pointers are aligned to that boundary.
+The :ref:`align <_attr_align>` parameter attribute can be provided for the first and second arguments.

 If the ``isvolatile`` parameter is ``true``, the ``llvm.memmove`` call is a :ref:`volatile operation <volatile>`.
 The detailed access behavior is